bipinKrishnan/ml-recipe-book/object_detection.md

 The output will be a dictionary containing labels, augmented image and bounding boxes.

 * After augmentation, the bounding boxes are stores in a list as tuples.
-But our model expects them as stacked tensors as we did earlier(before augmentation).
-So, we have to again make the bounding boxes in that format.
+But our model expects them as stacked tensors.
+So, we have to convert the bounding boxes to that format.

-For that we need to convert each bounding box coordinate list to tensors, store them in a tuple abd then stack them to a single tensor:
+We will convert each bounding box to tensor format, store them in a tuple and then stack them to a single tensor as we did earlier:

 ```python
 # convert to tensor